liesel-devs/liesel/docs/source/tutorials/md/03-gev.md

 )
 ```

-    Warning in poetry_config(required_module): This project appears to use Poetry for Python dependency management.
-    However, the 'poetry' command line tool is not available.
-    reticulate will be unable to activate this project.
-    Please ensure that 'poetry' is available on the PATH.

 Now, we can continue in Python and use the `lsl.dist_reg_mcmc()`
 function to set up a sampling algorithm with IWLS kernels for the
 regression coefficients ($\boldsymbol{\beta}$) and a Gibbs kernel for